f1337/f1337.github.io/scratchpad/way-of-working.md

 - Prioritization, not estimation.
 The best estimates are still only bets.
 - Time-boxed effort, not deadlines.
 How much time are we willing to spend/risk?
 - Record *all* decisions.
-- Iterative product evolution: :ice_skate: :arrow_right: :kick_scooter: :arrow_right: :bike: :arrow_right: :motorcycle: :arrow_right: :car:
+- Iterative product evolution :ice_skate: :arrow_right: :kick_scooter: :arrow_right: :bike: :arrow_right: :motorcycle: :arrow_right: :car:

 ## Retros